In this article, we will learn a good concept of how the TCP/UDP checksum is calculated.

 An important concept should be noted that this Pseudo header is created in the Transport layer for calculation and after the calculation is done the Pseudo header is discarded.
 And the checksum is calculated by using the usual checksum method.

-So, this Pseudo Header is not transported across the, rather the actual IP header which is formed in Network Layer is transported.
+So, this Pseudo Header is not transported across the network, rather the actual IP header which is formed in Network Layer is transported.

 So, the TCP checksum includes the:-